Teaching Documents, Lecture Notes and Tutorials /

 ENSI.
 The main objective of ENSI is to improve the teaching of evolution in high school biology courses by encouraging teachers to teach evolutionary thinking in the context of a more complete understanding of modern scientific thinking.
 Various evolution lessons, please navigate from here.

-Mike Farabee, Estrella Mountain Community College Center, Avondale, Arizona: On-Line Biology Book.
+!
+M.J.
+Farabee, Estrella Mountain Community College Center, Avondale, Arizona: On-Line Biology Book.
 Introductory biology lecture notes.
-Go to: DEVELOPMENT OF EVOLUTIONARY THEORY.
+Go to: THE MODERN VIEW OF EVOLUTION.

 The Field Museum, Chicago: All about Evolution.
 About the importance and some misconceptions of evolution.